 From this or any other page in the Accounts section, you can click the back button on their browser or use the Left Arrow button in the top right to return to the previous page.

-Accounts can be grouped based on CRM attributes similarly to how contacts are segmented, making it easy to interact with accounts in the same industry, sales territory, or profile (revenue, size, etc). all at once.
+Accounts can be grouped based on CRM attributes in a similar way to how contacts are segmented.
+Appropriately grouped accounts makes it easy to create targeted engagements with accounts in the same industry, sales territory, or profile (revenue, size, etc.).

-- Click New Group in the upper right corner.
+- Click New Group in the upper right corner of the Accounts Dashboard

-You can now view the Account Group, view individual accounts, reports, or email the group.
+You may now view the Account Group, view individual accounts in that group, their account reports, or even send a targeted email to contacts in the entire group.

-From the group list view, one or more Accounts can be selected and emailed simultaneously in order to send an email to all contacts at one or more accounts via the email button in the top right.
+From the group list view, one or more Accounts can be selected and emailed simultaneously in order to send an email to all contacts at the selected accounts via the email button in the top right.
 This action triggers the Message Composer where you can select from templates, previously sent messages, or start from scratch as usual.